 Will the ceremonies be streamed live?

-Yes, all ceremonies will be streamed live to the Graduation Marquee located adjacent to The Venue and on the large screen on Campus at the Vijay Patel Building.
+Yes, all ceremonies will be streamed live to the Graduation Marquee located adjacent to The Venue.

 The following rooms will be available

-- Push chair/mobility scooter storage (left at your own risk) - Venue
+- Push chair/mobility scooter storage (left at your own risk) - The Venue

 - Prayer Room - Portland Building